Colombian culture

 The People

-Despite the differences in culture, there are a number of customs and traditions, “typically Colombian.”
+Despite the differences in culture, there are a number of customs and traditions, that are considered “typical Colombian.”

 Colombians are generally cheerful people who love life.
-They are proud of Colombian music, dance and food culture.
-Colombians are cordial, curious, helpful, like to fool around and enjoy having a chat.
+They are proud of Colombian music, dance and food.
+Colombians are cordial, curious, helpful, like to make jokes and enjoy having a chat.

 Family and Family